Starling Bank is a fully-fledged, UK-based bank without physical bank branches. Instead, you manage your account almost entirely through a mobile app.

 The negative reviews are about different issues that look like they have individual causes, rather than a pattern of serious issues indicating systemic faults with the bank.

-There are several cases of businesses opening a new account and being unhappy with having to provide various documents to verify their company, and we noticed some cases of frozen accounts or payments in response to suspicious transactions.
+There are several cases of businesses opening a new account and being unhappy with having to provide various documents to verify their company.
+We noticed some cases of frozen accounts or payments in response to suspicious transactions.
 Banks commonly apply security protocols to keep their accounts safe, so this is not unusual to see in banking reviews.

-Looking at TrustPilot, we see that Starling responds to individual complaints promptly with thoughtful responses, showing they are taking their service seriously.
+Looking at TrustPilot, we see that Starling gets back to individual complaints promptly with thoughtful responses, showing they are taking their service seriously.

 Signing up

-The Starling Business account sign-up is very streamlined and for most people, it is quick (maybe 10 minutes).
+The Starling Business account sign-up is very streamlined and for most people, it is quick (for me, only about 10 minutes).
 The only downside is that you can’t go back a step, so whatever you submit on one screen cannot be edited again during the application steps.

 You need a picture ID which has to be a passport, UK driving licence (full or provisional), EU/EEA ID card or UK Residence Card.
 Some applicants may also need to provide additional documentation such as invoices, payslips, accountant’s letters or bank statements to prove the nature of their business.
 During the sign-up, you will be asked to do a short video recording on your phone of yourself saying a sentence in order to verify your identity.

-During the sign-up, sole traders are required to create a personal Starling account before adding a sole trader account through the app after being approved.
+The sign-up requires sole traders to create a personal Starling account before adding a sole trader account through the app after approval.
 Limited companies and partnerships can create a business account without a personal Starling account attached.

 Signing up triggers a soft credit check, which won’t affect your credit score or be visible to other financial service companies.

 Approval takes less than a day in most cases, after which you can use the account immediately.
 The debit card takes a few working days to arrive after that.
 Sole traders receive two separate cards, one for the personal account and the other for the business account.
-For us, the cards arrived only two days after sign-up.
+My cards arrived only two days after sign-up.

 Our verdict